kant/varnish/CONTRIBUTING.md

    ```

 1. Visit [http://localhost:3000](http://localhost:3000) and use the demo to
-   verify the change syou're making.
+   verify the changes you're making.

 1. Once you're complete, open a pull-request with your changes.